nf1209/Research-Code/README.md

 Research code to accompany various projects.
+Copyright Nic Freeman.

 All C++ code is written in C++11 or more recent, and tested against gcc.